mattermost/mattermost-handbook/operations/business-operations/customer-support.md

 ## Sales Support

-Support is also provided for customers using our self-service portal which can be access [here](https://customers.mattermost.com/signup).
-Customer requesting assistance from here will be directed to [this](https://support.mattermost.com/hc/en-us/requests/new?ticket_form_id=360000852671) page.
+Support is also provided for customers using our self-service portal which can be accessed [here](https://customers.mattermost.com/signup).
+Customers requesting assistance from here will be directed to the [**Submit a Request**](https://support.mattermost.com/hc/en-us/requests/new?ticket_form_id=360000852671) page.

 ## Ticket workflow (Sales Support)